picobellobv/ephos.github.io/_posts/2018-4-30-Lets-Get-Plastered.md

 </parameter>
 ```

-The first two parameters are very simple, they are just text and store the inputs for use later in the content section.
-You can also see that 'Version' has a default set to 0.0.1.
+The first two parameters are very simple; they are just strings and store the inputs for use later in the content section.
+You can also see within version that you can define a default value.
+In this example the default is set to "0.0.1".

 As for the 'Editor' choice parameter, it had a default option of [C] for VS Code.
-You can see that defined above with `default='1'` _(index starts at 0, because choice 0 is "None" choice 1 is "Visual Studio Code")_.
+You can see that defined above with `default='1'` _(index starts at 0, because choice 0 is "None," choice 1 is "Visual Studio Code")_.
 You might also notice `&amp;`, this is what was making the choices for the options the letters _([N] and [C])_.
 Since the next character after the `&amp;` is a letter, that makes that letter the selector for the choice.
 We also utilized the help and you can see the help messages defined with the options.

 #### Plaster Variables